Introduction

 Make It Your Own

-Once you've made this salad once, you'll have a feel for how to adjust the balance of creaminess and acidity to match your taste.
+Once you've made this salad, you'll have a feel for how to adjust the balance of creaminess and acidity to suit your taste.
 Add more dill for a stronger herb flavor, increase vinegar for extra tang, or add more onion for bite.

-Simple recipes like this are meant to be flexible - adjust and make it your own.
+Simple recipes like this are meant to be flexible-adjust and make them your own.

 Recipe